 Home and apartment vacancy rates are 8.1% in Marinette East.
 NeighborhoodScout analysis shows that this rate is lower than 45.1% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Marinette East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Marinette East neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 72.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 With more than 1.8% of residents living with a same sex partner, Marinette East is truly a neighborhood that stands out from the rest in this regard.
 In fact, exclusive analysis by NeighborhoodScout reveals that this neighborhood has a greater concentration of same sex couples than 95.9% of U.S. neighborhoods.